 - 250+ cities — that signed the MBK Community Challenge and saw measurable results (MBK Task Force, 2015)

-The achievement gap is a symptom.
-The mentorship deficit is the disease.
-We have measured the cure.
-We have priced it.
-We have proven it works across 73 studies.
-Then we decided not to fund it.
+The achievement gap is a symptom; the mentorship deficit is the disease.
+We have measured the cure, priced it, and proven it works across 73 studies — and then decided not to fund it.
 Every year we debate school reform while ignoring the single most effective intervention is another year of children paying for adult absence.

 Three million children raised their hands.
 The question is not whether mentoring works.
 The question is whether we will show up.